Skip to content

 A fabric odor mist isn't perfume for your clothes.
 If it's just fragrance in a spray bottle, it's doing the same thing as cheap deodorant — layering a pleasant smell on top of the problem.

-Zinc ricinoleate has a specific chemical affinity for volatile odor compounds.
+Zinc PCA has a specific chemical affinity for volatile odor compounds.
 When it comes into contact with isovaleric acid or butyric acid (the main culprits in fabric odor), it binds to them at a molecular level and prevents them from volatilizing — from becoming airborne molecules that your nose detects.
 The compound is still there.
 You just can't smell it anymore, because it's been chemically deactivated.

 The Difference

 Fragrance-based sprays add more molecules to the air.
-Zinc ricinoleate removes the odor molecules from the air by binding to them.
+Zinc PCA removes the odor molecules from the air by binding to them.
 One is masking.
 The other is neutralizing.
 They feel similar in the first 10 minutes.
 But two hours later — one holds and one doesn't.

 The alcohol carrier in ODORSTRIKE also matters.
 IPA (isopropyl alcohol) at the right concentration helps the formula penetrate the surface tension of synthetic fabrics and reach deeper into the fiber structure.
 That's where the smell is.
 That's where the fix needs to go.